andrewrech/antigen.garnish/README.md

 # or substitute the path to your file here
 mytable <- rio::import(file) %>% data.table::as.data.table()

+# only use first two rows of table for example
+mytable <- mytable[1:2]

 # predict neoantigens from data table object
 result <- garnish_affinity(mytable)